OData/WebApi/_posts/2016-08-05-04-26-modelbound-attribute.md

 Expansion settings correlate to OData's `$expand` query option.
 We can specify which property can be expanded, which property is automatic expanded and we can specify the max depth of the expand property.
 Currently we support Expand attribute on entity type and navigation property, the using scenario is quite like Select Attribute and other attributes, you can just refer to those sections.

+#### Automatic Expand

+Automatic expand mean it will always expand that navigation property, it's like add a $expand in the query, so it will expand even if there is a `$select`.

 ### Model Bound Fluent APIs

-We also provide all fluent API to configure above attribute if you can't modify the class by adding attributes, it's very straight forward and simple to use:
+We also provide all fluent APIs to configure above attributes if you can't modify the class by adding attributes, it's very straight forward and simple to use:

  {% highlight csharp %}
 [Expand("Orders", "Friend", "CountableOrders", MaxDepth = 10)]